-You feel you can throw anything at your body when you’re working out in your high-performance sportswear and compression garments, but that doesn’t mean you can treat your clothing the same way.
+You feel you can throw anything at your body when working out in your high-performance sportswear and compression garments, but that doesn’t mean you can treat your clothing the same way.
 The irony is that the hardest-working clothes are actually very delicate, but in the end, they’re just like your body – if you give them the right care, you can make them last longer, perform better and continue to look good.

 The first thing to do is get your wet, sweaty gear out of your bag – it’s the torture chamber for sportswear.
-Sweat (and chlorine, too if you’ve been in a pool) will accelerate the degeneration of elastane, the part of lycra that gives the material its stretch, plus it’s an important component of sports bras.
+Sweat (and chlorine if you’ve been in a pool) will accelerate the degeneration of elastane, the part of lycra that gives the material its stretch, plus it’s an important component of sports bras.
 Ladies, that means washing your bra every time it gets sweat-soaked (air-drying won’t cut it!), paying special attention to the bands of the bra.

-The next common mistake people make is not reading the label on the clothes – or they do, but they treat the instructions with all the doubt and suspicion usually reserved for pop-up news items on Facebook.
+The next common mistake people make is not reading the label on the clothes – or they do, but they treat the instructions with all the doubt and suspicion reserved for pop-up news items on Facebook.
 All these instructions have very good reasons behind them.

-TURN CLOTHES INSIDE OUT
+TURN CLOTHES INSIDE OUT BEFORE WASHING

 This helps preserve the colour and any markings on the clothes, such as logos and reflective markings.
 It also means the fabric that’s been against your skin gets a good wash so that dead skin cells don’t clog the cloth’s fibres (especially in compression gear, where the weave is very fine).

 In both cases, the clothes don’t handle the friction against your other clothes when they’re being tossed around inside a washing machine.
-If you really want to use your washing machine, wash your workout gear all together in cold water using the delicates cycle, or even better, put your training clothes in a lingerie or delicates bag before putting them in the machine.
+If you really want to use your washing machine, wash your workout gear all together in cold water using the delicate cycle, or even better, put your training clothes in a lingerie bag before putting them in the machine.

 USE COLD WATER